HsiaoChungYen/Application-of-Deep-Learning-in-Image-Processing/pytorch_classification/Project2_alexnet/README.md

 (4) In the first two layers of the fully connected layer, the Dropout method is used to randomly inactivate neurons in a certain proportion to reduce overfitting.

+Then the formula for calculating the size of the matrix after convolution or pooling is given:

+   N = (W - F + 2P ) / S + 1

+where W is the input image size, F is the size of the convolution or pooling kernel, P is the number of padding pixels, and S is the stride

+Next, we analyze each layer of the network in detail: